OWASP/www-policy/rules-of-procedure/leader-handbook.md

 ## Material distribution
 Some countries or regions may have trouble accessing OWASP tools such as google docs, the OWASP wiki site, or downloadable tools.
 If these access issues prevent a chapter from adhering to the mandatory chapter rules, they may ask the Global Chapter Committee for an exemption from the policy.
 Additionally, the OWASP foundation will work with the chapter to find a suitable alternative or workaround such as setting up local mirrors of tools or wiki.

+# Chapter 3: How to Start a Chapter

+## The Purpose of OWASP Chapters -
+OWASP Chapters exist to raise awareness of the OWASP mission, making application security visible, at the local level.
+The OWASP Foundation encourages anyone with an interest in furthering the OWASP mission at the local level to either get involved in their local OWASP chapter, or if one doesn’t exist, start a new OWASP chapter.
+Local chapter outreach is one of the most significant ways that individuals learn about the organization and become connected to the OWASP community.
+Therefore, enabling local chapter leaders and volunteers to not only hold meetings, but also contribute to projects, organize training and events, and find new ways to evangelize about application security in their city or region becomes a key to the success and growth of the much larger global organization.

+## Geographic Area
+An OWASP chapter organizes OWASP activity in a given geographical area.(city.
+A person or a group (the "founding members") can request to start a new chapter in a geographical area city not currently served by an OWASP group Chapter.

+One key to a successful OWASP chapter is selecting the right geographical area city.
+Naturally, the geographical area city should not overlap with an existing chapter.
+OWASP chapters promote face-to-face meetings and the geographical area city covered should be no more than a reasonable travel for a meeting.
+On the other hand, the area should be large enough to serve enough people who are interested in web application security and enough people to be active in the chapter.

+If a chapter is to cover a regional or national area, there should be a plan in place to serve all applicable areas.
+For instance, both OWASP Germany and OWASP Italy serve an entire nation by hosting larger conference-like meetings in multiple cities throughout the year.
+In this way AppSec professionals from the entire geographic region have access.
+For example, it would not be acceptable to host OWASP Germany only in a single city and ignore the other regions where a OWASP Chapter is desired.

+Student, University, or Academic Chapters
+## Start-up Information
+The following information should be provided in an application (should be Chapter Request Form) to start or restart an OWASP Chapter:
+* List of the people that are founding the chapter.
+Each founding member(s) must submit:
+   * Statement regarding their professional background or resume, and
+   * Statement of why he or she wants to be an OWASP Leader.
+* The geographical area  city to be covered by the new chapter.
+Chapter names should represent the immediate city or region that is being served.
+It is also required that the chapter leader(s) work or live in the immediate geographical area.  (should be 50 miles)
+* Acknowledgement that founding member(s) read, understands, and agrees to the terms of the Chapter Handbook.
+* While it is not mandatory, a good understanding of English will help with communication within the OWASP global community.
+Requests to start or restart an OWASP Chapter may be initiated through the Chapter Request form.
+If at any time you wish to leave your position as leader or add a new leader the same form may be used by selecting “Modify Chapter Leadership” from the drop down menu.

+## New Chapter Approval Process
+After receiving the above information via the online form, an OWASP employee will give a cursory check of the above items to ensure new chapter leaders are serious and understand their commitment.
+Upon review of requester's credentials and resolution of any potential conflicts, the applicant can move forward as a chapter leader.
+A chapter wiki page and Meetup group mailing list will be set up for the new leader(s) and the chapter leader(s) will be given an OWASP email account and password to operate as the administrator of the new chapter mailing list.
+Additionally, every new chapter with at least 2 chapter leaders will be allocated a $500 budget to begin with.

+## Chapter Naming
+The format used for naming a chapter is: OWASP [Insert City, Region, or Country Name of Chapter].
+For example: OWASP Austin, OWASP London, OWASP Malaysia.
+It is not necessary to specify your chapter is a “local” chapter, because by definition any chapter is “local”.
+When registering your chapter name on Linkedin, Meetup, Twitter, or any other social media site this naming convention must be followed as it makes sorting and finding chapters easier.
+Where the Foundation owns an account with the same service, it is advisable to follow, join, or otherwise link the chapter’s account to the Foundation’s.